HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 Onward!
 -------

-Again, the key takeaway from these demos will be the tools in the hAPI suite.
+Again, the key takeaway from these demos will be the tools in the Haply API suite.
 If the lines of the code which revolve around setting up the firmware start to bog down your understanding of these demos, ignore them for now and take a look at some of the earlier lessons.